1. Education

 Top Maryland Colleges

 Maryland has excellent higher education options for both public and private institutions.
 From a large public university like the University of Maryland to tiny St. John's College, Maryland has schools to match a wide range of student personalities and interests.
 The 15 top Maryland colleges listed below represent diverse school types and missions, so I have simply listed them alphabetically rather than force them into any sort of artificial ranking.
 That said, Johns Hopkins is the most selective and prestigious institution on the list.
 The schools were chosen based on factors such as academic reputation, curricular innovations, first-year retention rates, six-year graduation rates, selectivity, financial aid and student engagement.
+Not all of the schools are highly selective, so applicants don't need to be to be in the top of their class to get into some of these colleges and universities.

 Compare Top Maryland Colleges: SAT Scores | ACT Scores